Being a Student at Harvard Medical School

 Being a physician, a member of a learned and humane profession, imposes highly personal demands on time, intellectual commitment, integrity, and responsibility.
 Each physician owes all others a standard of behavior that reflects well on the entire profession.
 This kind of commitment is true "24/7."
 Wherever and whenever you act, not only in the clinic, hospital, and laboratory, you represent all physicians and the higher standard to which they are held.
 Conversely, difficult as it may be, each physician must contribute to the self-regulation and group discipline that is one of the defining principles of medicine as a profession.
 Your student years are not too early to begin to shoulder that responsibility.
 Contributing personally to a culture in which ethical problems and lapses of professional behavior are confronted and discussed is an important and challenging obligation of your life as a student.

 The HMS faculty consists of individuals who are highly skilled at what they do and yet demonstrate both the nobility and the frailties that make them human beings.
-High accomplishment may at times be accompanied by personal immaturity or other missteps, and everyone, no matter how talented, has some bad days along with the good ones.
-Learning from bad role models is just as valuable as learning from admirable ones, and the importance to HMS students of appreciating the difference between the good and the bad role models and learning from each cannot be overemphasized.
-Concern about faculty conduct should be shared with trusted individuals, particularly Society Masters or mentors; such feedback ensures that the student's point of view contributes to the professional culture to which we all aspire at HMS.
+And even as we strive to put forward the best possible role models as our teaching faculty, everyone, no matter how talented, has some bad days along with the good ones.
+Learning from bad role models is just as valuable as learning from admirable ones, and the importance of appreciating the difference between good and bad role models and learning from each cannot be overemphasized.
+Concern about faculty conduct should be shared with trusted individuals, particularly your Academic Society Advisors; such feedback ensures that the student's point of view contributes to the professional culture to which we all aspire at HMS.

 Success at Harvard Medical School

-Much more important than praise will be critical comments that identify areas in need of improvement, which may come from faculty, from patients, from other health care workers, or from classmates.
+Equally important with learning from praise is learning from constructive feedback that identifies areas in need of improvement, which may come from faculty, from patients, from other health care workers, or from classmates.
 Painful as criticism may be in the short run, such feedback is the key to improvement and should be sought and welcomed.

 Constructive criticism is hard to come by.
-Candor is at least as painful to the provider as to the recipient.
-Surprisingly, faculty members hate to criticize students; they dislike confrontation and feel uncomfortable inflicting pain even in a good cause like a student's improvement.
-Asking faculty members to tell you what can be improved may be the only way to learn the most important lessons for your future as a physician.
-Short-term pain is the key to long-term gain, and seeking to improve through self-scrutiny and reflection must become a lifelong habit.
+Candor is sometimes as difficult for the provider as the recipient.
+Asking faculty members for feedback about what can be improved is often the best way to learn the most important lessons for your future as a physician.
+Seeking to improve through self-scrutiny and reflection is one of the most important lifelong habits of any great physician.

-The first line of defense against failure is the relationship with your Society Master and Associate Masters.
-Their job is to know each student personally and academically, which permits them to understand any problems in a personal context.
-Learning in medical school, particularly learning in the complex clinical environment, requires skills different from those needed in the premedical or basic science environment.
-In addition to the Academic Societies, the Office of Advising Resources (OAR), which is staffed by learning specialists, offers help with study skills for the Boards, exams, and clinical medicine and provides assistance in identifying learning difficulties.
-Evaluation of psychological or medical problems is readily available at University Health Services in Vanderbilt Hall or at Holyoke Center in Cambridge.
-The Promotion and Review Board monitors the educational progress of all students and has available a number of measures to assure that Harvard Medical School graduates are safe and effective practitioners, a credit to the school and their colleagues, and capable of serving society.
+We have organized a proactive system of advising to help you navigate all this, with your Academic Society Advisor at the heart of this system.
+The Society Advisor’s job is to know each student personally and academically, which permits them to understand career goals and aspirations as well as any issues in a personal context.
+Learning in medical school, particularly learning in a complex clinical environment, requires skills different from those needed in the premedical or basic science environment.
+In addition to the Academic Societies, the Office of Students Affairs (OSA) and the Office of Advising Resources (OAR), which is staffed by learning specialists, offer assistance of many kinds to students, including study skills, test-taking skills, and clinical skills, as well as assistance in identifying learning difficulties.
+Evaluation of psychological or medical problems is readily available at Harvard University Health Services in Vanderbilt Hall or at Holyoke Center in Cambridge.
+The Promotion and Review Board (PRB) monitors the educational progress of all students and has available a number of measures to assure that Harvard Medical School graduates are safe and effective practitioners, a credit to the School and their colleagues, and capable of serving society.

 You are fortunate to be entering medicine at this time.
-Advances in the treatment and cure of disease and alleviation of suffering are vast and continue to expand each year.
-The personal and moral dilemmas with which you will struggle are a measure of that growth and are to be welcomed rather than resented or ignored.
-Similarly, the gratification of participating in a life of service grows with the advance of knowledge.
-In your professional lifetimes, a great many changes in the role and functioning of physicians will take place.
+Advances in the treatment, cure and prevention of disease and alleviation of suffering are vast and continue to expand each year.
+You will find that the gratification of participating in a life of service grows with the advance of knowledge.
+In your professional lifetimes, a great many changes in the roles and functioning of physicians will take place.
 You must prepare yourselves to contribute constructively to those changes to ensure that the tradition of service remains at the heart of our profession.
-Be assured that the finest medical faculty in the world is eager to work with you to assure your success.
+Be assured that the finest medical faculty – and the finest medical school classmates – in the world are eager to partner with you to assure your success.

 Now that we have told you what we hold as the highest ideal for our students, we will tell you about Harvard Medical School, beginning with its history.